nginxinc/kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 	When logging hits line ``file:N``, emit a stack trace

-.. option:: -log_dir <string>

-	If non-empty, write log files in this directory

 .. option:: -main-template-path <string>

 	Path to the main NGINX configuration template.